 Q. 9.
 What is the client?

 Ans.
-Client is a less powerful computer as compare to server.
+The client is a less powerful computer as compared to the server.
 It can get files and information from the server computer.

 Q. 10.
-How many types of computer network?
+How many types of computer networks?

 Ans.
 Based on distance or location, computer networks are classified into three types.